Skip to main content

 International applicants:

-For admission, applicants must meet both University Graduate School requirements as well as program specific requirements.
+For admission, applicants must meet both University Graduate School requirements as well as program-specific requirements.
 Full details on University Graduate School requirements can be found in the most recent version of the University Graduate Catalog.
 Additional helpful information on University requirements is available in the Graduate School Frequently Asked Admissions Questions.

 NOTE: The GRE/GMAT standardized exam requirement is waived for all Fall 2025 applicants and will not be a requirement for consideration in joining this program.
 Please contact our sis-grad-admissions@charlotte.edu if you have any further questions about this update.